pinecone-field/PineStream/workshop/instruqt/04-semantic-search/assignment.md

 enhanced_loading: null
 ---

  In this challenge, you will:
   - Implement vector similarity search using dense and sparse embeddings
   - Implement hybrid search combining the dense and sparse results
-  - Add intelligent re-ranking using Pinecone's reranker
+  - Add intelligent reranking using Pinecone's reranker

 # 🧠 &nbsp; Understanding Hybrid Search
 ===

-You already implemented semantic search using dense embeddings in the previous challenge by searching the vectors similar to the centroid.
-In this challenge, you will go a step further and implement hybrid search combining the dense and sparse results.
+You already implemented semantic search using dense embeddings in the previous challenge by searching for vectors similar to the centroid.
+In this challenge, you will go further and implement a hybrid search combining the dense and sparse results.

 In a nutshell, the hybrid search process consists of the following steps:
 - performing a dense vector search (semantic similarity)
 - performing a sparse vector search (lexical similarity)
 - combining the results and deduplicating them
-- re-ranking the results
+- reranking the results

 # 🕵️ &nbsp; Check the Current Implementation
 ===